Spread0x/isitfit/README.md

   - the average daily max is also > 70%
   - but the maximum of the daily average < 30%

-If underused, the next smaller instance within the same family is recommended.
+Sizing is simply a rule that says: "If underused, recommend the next smaller instance within the same family.
+If overused, recommend the next larger one."

 The relevant source code is [here](https://github.com/autofitcloud/isitfit/blob/master/isitfit/optimizerListener.py#L69)